Cyndie-Lauper/Cyndie-Lauper/README.md

 ## Hi there , I'm Minh 👋

-I am a freelance frontend developer and web designer.
+I am a freelance front-end developer and web designer.
+I am currently studying and working on some back-end projects.

 ## Tech Stack